astrofrog/blog-source/content/2015-04-26-2015-survey-results.md

 reasonably up-to-date Python installations, although virtually no-one was using Python 3 for daily work.

-Two years later, I decided to repeat the experiment, in order to measure changes over time, as well as collect a wider variety of information about Python installations and Scientific Python users.
-In
-January this year I advertised a survey which asked users to provide information about their Python installation(s) for research/production work, as well as more general information about their Python experience, which packages they used regularly, why they are not using Python 3 if they were still using Python 2, and so on.
+A little over two years later, I decided to repeat the experiment: in January this year I advertised a survey which asked users to provide information about their Python installation(s) for research/production work, as well as more general information about their Python experience, which packages they used regularly, why they are not using Python 3 if they were still using Python 2, and so on.

 There is a *lot* to be learned from this data, and there is no way that I can cover all results in a single blog post, so instead I will focus only on a